ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 Attesters need to enforce that Clients don't change their Client Key frequently, to ensure Clients can't regularly evade the per-client policy as seen by the issuer.
 Attesters MUST NOT allow Clients to change their Client Key more than once within a policy window, or in the subsequent policy window after a previous Client Key change.
-Chaning the secret will reset the client's policy window and thus can be used to exceed rate limits, so an Attester MUST penalize clients that register new secrets too frequently.
+Changing the secret will reset the client's policy window and thus can be used to exceed rate limits.
+One way to mitigate this is for the Attester to penalize clients that register new secrets too frequently.
 Alternative schemes where the Attester stores the encrypted (Client Key, Client Secret) tuple on behalf of the client are possible but not described here.